mahmudstat/convmoment/README.md

 This is a basic example which shows you how to solve a common problem:

+The moments of a variable around 2 are 1, 16, and -40.
+What would be the moments around 0?

+Thus, in the function, the old origin, `a = 2` and the new origin, `k = 0`.

 ``` r
 library(convmoment)
 x <- c(1, 16, -40)